 Each student learns essentially the same procedures for making tea depending on the environment, season and items used to make tea.
 The procedures learned by each student are from a tradition extending back through the past 500 years.
 The procedures create the space for the practice, provide respect and cultivate concentration.
 They are a way for us to shed our self-centered ideas so that we can meet others in harmony and tranquility.
 A bowl of tea made with a pure heart and received with gratitude has the ability to quench both our physical and spiritual thirst.
 The study of chanoyu is more demanding than one might think.
 Great attention is given to body mechanics, spacial awareness and how we move, behave and interact within a small sacred space.
-Chanoyu makes us focus on the present moment and not on what has transpired and hour ago or might happen five seconds, minutes or hours from now.
+Chanoyu asks us be present and focus on the present moment and not on what has transpired and hour ago or might happen five minutes or hours from now.
 It is often said that Tea and Zen are the same taste.